CodeReclaimers/neat-python/docs/module_summaries.rst

     A reporter class that performs checkpointing, saving and restoring the simulation state (including population, randomization, and other aspects).
     It saves the current state every ``generation_interval`` generations or ``time_interval_seconds`` seconds, whichever happens first.
     Subclasses :py:class:`reporting.BaseReporter`.
 (The potential save point is at the end of a generation.)
-If there is a need to check for when the last generation for which a checkpoint was saved, access ``last_generation_checkpoint``; if -1, none have been saved.
+If there is a need to check the last generation for which a checkpoint was saved, such as to determine which file to load, access ``last_generation_checkpoint``; if -1, none have been saved.

     :param generation_interval: If not None, maximum number of generations between checkpoints.
     :type generation_interval: :pytypes:`int <typesnumeric>` or None